-“You should make 2 cakes this year,” my SD says.
-Every year for St. Paddy’s Day, I make corned beef and colcannon, followed up with a wine-soaked angel food cake.
-(Yes, it’s as good as it sounds—email me for the recipe.)
+"You should make 2 cakes this year," my stepdaughter says.
+Every year for St. Paddy's Day, I make corned beef and colcannon, followed up with a wine-soaked angel food cake.
+(Yes, it's as good as it sounds—email me for the recipe.)

 None of us is Irish but we celebrate St. Paddy's day every year because it falls kinda sorta near our anniversary.
 And Trader Joe's puts out an amazing corned beef brisket, the holiday tends to overlap with SD's spring break visit, plus I've got that great cake recipe.
 When you only see each other 4 times a year, you make up special occasions wherever you can find them.

 This year, I am exhausted because we've been traveling for months—visiting in-laws in Hawaii, family in Fresno, friends in Vegas, more family in Denver, then finally FINALLY back home.

 I don't want to make 2 cakes, which means twice the work.
 Making this meal at all is involved, even if I enjoy the tradition, even if it's our homecoming meal after months away.
 We missed the kids, we missed our pets, we missed our house.
 But honestly all I want to do is collapse and order pizza for the second time in 3 days.

 I especially don't want to make 2 cakes because I'm super frustrated with and disappointed in my SD.
 While we were gone, she took a bunch of my extremely breakable, irreplaceable, deeply meaningful items and set them up in a jumbled pile to serve as a still life model.
 I know this not because she asked if she could, but because she sent a Snapchat of her composition after the fact.